weseek/growi/packages/growi-plugin-attachment-refs/README.md

 - *`display`* : `display` property for image (use `display: block` when undefined)
   - This option is disabled when `grid` option is set.
 - *`grid`* : Grid layout settings
-  - `autofill` : Grid layout with auto filling with 100px tracks
+  - `autofill` : Grid layout with auto filling with 64px tracks
+  - `autofill-xs` : Grid layout with auto filling with 32px tracks
+  - `autofill-sm` : Grid layout with auto filling with 48px tracks
-  - `autofill-2x` : Grid layout with auto filling with 200px tracks
+  - `autofill-md` : Grid layout with auto filling with 64px tracks
-  - `autofill-3x` : Grid layout with auto filling with 300px tracks
+  - `autofill-lg` : Grid layout with auto filling with 128px tracks
-  - `autofill-4x` : Grid layout with auto filling with 400px tracks
+  - `autofill-xl` : Grid layout with auto filling with 192px tracks
   - `col-2` : Grid layout with 2 columns
   - `col-3` : Grid layout with 3 columns
   - `col-4` : Grid layout with 4 columns